jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of hierarchies.
 As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool losing its importance.
 People in the regime give themselves titles like prince and executive, baron and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

 **The Game of Civilization**: The invention of new technology, cultures, and philosophies to better overcome frontline problems.
-Civilization develops in ages.
+Civilization develops in ages as protagonists create new levers of power.

-**Economic Policy**: The official work culture in a society.
-An economic policy decides how people get their resources.
-The policy of mass-production, with its expectations of life-long employment, heavy management, working 9-5 jobs, Monday to Friday.
-These are parts of our dated mass-production policy, that's waiting to be improved by the culture of mass-collaboration.
-Economic policies evolve when protagonists create new technologies.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
 We call their leaders trailblazers who relish skirting the rules.
 Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.